-In particular, the acceptability scores for the [kill, intentional] sentences (19a, b) increased by more than 2 points when the causing event was mentioned, as given in (24a, b):
+In particular, the acceptability scores for the [kill, intentional] sentences (19a, b) increased more than 2 points when the causing event was mentioned, as given in (24a, b):

-(24) a.
-Mary killed John when he entered his vault, by attaching a booby trap to the vault door.
+Mary killed John when he entered his vault, by attaching a booby trap to the (24) a. vault door.

-(Mean Acceptability Score: 2.36 without the by-phrase $\rightarrow$ 4.38)
+(Mean Acceptability Score: 2.36 without the by-phrase \rightarrow 4.38)

-b.
 Mary killed John in his vault, by attaching a booby trap to the vault door.
-(Mean Acceptability Score: 2.73 without the by-phrase $\rightarrow$ 4.80)
+(Mean Acceptability Score: 2.73 without the by-phrase \rightarrow 4.80)

 Without the by-phrase, seven out of 11 informants considered (19a) to be unacceptable, rating the sentence as either 1 or 2.
 In stark contrast, all except 1 of them accepted (24a), giving a score of 4 or 5.
 Similarly, while (19b) was judged totally/somewhat unacceptable by seven informants, all of them rated (24b) as good.
-This suggests that all the informants judged the test sentences (24a) and (24b) to fit the context, which involves a remote murder with a boobytrap, one the causing event was clarified.
+This suggests that all the informants judged the test sentences (24a) and (24b) to fit the context which involves a remote murder with a boobytrap when the causing event was clarified.
+13

-In addition, the [melt, locational, intentional] sentence in (25) was judged close to 'totally acceptable' once the by-phrase was added:
+In addition, the [melt, locational, intentional] sentence (25) reached close to the 'totally acceptable' level by adding a by-phrase: